abitabir/yordevs-quiz-night-2023/README.md

 As a quiz participant you will get free pizza!
 Please fill out the Google Form [here](https://quiz.yordevs.com), if you haven't already.
 The Yordevs AGM will also follow this event!
 You can nominate yourself beforehand [here](https://nominations.yordevs.com).

+You can work individually or in a group.
 You have half an hour to answer these questions.
-If you are following the quiz out of person, please email yordevs@yusu.org your answers by 6:30pm to qualify for the prizes!
+If you are following the quiz out of person, please email yordevs@yusu.org your answers by 6:35pm to qualify for the prizes!
 Answers will be revealed at 6:35pm.
-Prizes will be awarded via email following the event(?).
+Prizes will be awarded to one nominated member of the winning teams via email following the event, and it will be their responsibility to split the prize amongst the team.

 If you're _really_ stuck, ask us for a quick nudge.[^1] Good luck!

 [^1]: **Hint:** you may find inspecting [the Yordevs website](https://yordevs.com) and [the Yordevs Links page](https://links.yordevs.com/), scouring [Yordevs GitHub](https://github.com/yordevs) or utilising [CodePen](https://codepen.io) useful for some of these questions.

-## Part 1: HTML
+## Part 1: HTML and CSS

-## Part 2: CSS

 1. Which of these hex codes is part of the Yordevs branding?